reguv760/gatsby-storeytime/README.md

 ## Notes for Recapcha + Gatsby (with .dotEnv) + Netlify

+This assumes forms built in Gatsby are received in Netlify's Form collection.

 1. Custom Recaptcha component _required_ with Gatsby + Netlify
 2. Signup for Recaptcha Site + Secret Keys
-3. Install dotenv + .env files.
+3. Add .env.development file to project root.
-4. Define _SITE_RECAPTCHA_KEY_ and _SITE_RECAPTCHA_SECRET_ keynames in both .env file and Netlify's Build Environment settings.
+4. Define _SITE_RECAPTCHA_KEY_ and _SITE_RECAPTCHA_SECRET_ keynames in both .env.development file and Netlify's Build Environment settings.
 5. Configure form

+- import navigateTo from gatsby-link
-- add "data-netlify-recaptcha="true" to <form>
+- add "data-netlify-recaptcha="true" to as form attribute
 - define handleChange, handleRecaptcha and onSubmit functionality in component
-- import navigateTo

-6. After Preview on Branch deploy on Netlify, add new URL to Recapcha console to test
+6. After Preview on Branch deploy on Netlify, add Deploy Preview URL to Recapcha console to test

 7. Change Build command in Netlify to:
    `echo SITE_RECAPTCHA_KEY=$SITE_RECAPTCHA_KEY >> .env.production && gatsby build`